mayshukla/ursainstruments/index.md

 ---
 layout: default
-title: Wildrose Instruments
+title: Ursa Instruments
 ---

 <span id="tagline">
-Handmade instruments and crafts.
+Handmade music-making devices.
 </span>

-Wildrose Instruments is a one-woman operation based in Montreal, Quebec, Canada.
+Ursa Instruments is a one-woman operation based in Montreal, Quebec, Canada.

-Currently, I make banjos and also other small wooden crafts.
+Currently, I make open-back banjos but I am planning on expanding to other types of instruments in the future.
 Check out the "Shop" page to see what's available.

 I also take custom commissions.
 If you have an idea for a woodworking and/or instrument project, don't hesitate to reach out!